ssgeejr/scorecard/README.md

 PHASE II (in progress)
 This will include a dockerized version of tomcat which will run the UI

+create table scorecard (
+dtkey varchar(8) not null,
+riskid int not null,
+total int not null
+)

+CREATE TABLE carddata (
+  dtkey varchar(8) NOT NULL,
+  riskid int NOT NULL,
+  pluginid varchar(8) NOT NULL,
+  total int NOT NULL DEFAULT 0,
+  pct int NOT NULL DEFAULT 0
+)

+select * from scorecard
+order by dtkey desc, riskid

+select * from carddata
+order by dtkey desc, riskid, total desc

 QUERIES
 ``` select